 It is very easy to lose this evidence, and tracking it down is a pain.
 True, your attorney can obtain information for you, but that takes time.
-You can come out of the gate running by preserving anything that might be helpful to your case.
+Keeping this evidence organized and readily accessible will strengthen your position during negotiations.

 Open an Insurance Claim in a Timely Manner